 Step back in time to Historic Farmland, Indiana, USA!
-Browse the unique shops, savor one-of-a-kind culinary and dining experiences, see ongoing preservation efforts to make the buildings in the Downtown Historic District looks as good as the day they were built, and attend a wide range of cultural, entertainment, and enrichment events at the Farmland Cultural Center, Wildcat Park or on the streets of downtown Farmland.
+Browse the unique shops, savor one-of-a-kind culinary and dining experiences, see ongoing preservation efforts to make the buildings in the Downtown Historic District looks as good as the day they were built, and attend a wide range of cultural, entertainment, and enrichment events at the Farmland Community Center, Wildcat Park or on the streets of downtown Farmland.
 Enjoy the simple life and experience the charm, warmth and true Hoosier hospitality of a rustic, rural, small town experience at Historic Farmland!

 Huntsville, like so many other towns in Randolph County, can be missed in the blink of an eye.
 Located in the southwestern part of the county, it seems to consist of only an intersection.
-But located on that intersection is Huntsville’s main attraction– the Huntsville Community Center.
+But located on that intersection is Huntsville’s main attraction — the Huntsville Community Center.
 Events like card-playing get-togethers and music performances (bluegrass, anyone?) are organized and held at the Community Center, put on for the enjoyment of residents in the area.

 If you pass through Modoc and don’t stop, you won’t know what you’re missing.
 A small community, known as home to only some, has amenities to offer that you can’t find most places, from a log cabin that is used for educational purposes, to Kamp Modoc, a campground where the activities are enough to entertain the whole family.
-And don’t forget the famous Wilson brothers and their winery located just off Highway 36.

 Located at the western edge of Randolph County, Parker City is a wonderful small community located between Farmland and Muncie.
 In Parker City, you can grab an ice cream cone at Jerry’s Dairy Freezer, a staple in the community for years and conveniently situated on Highway 32 right across from the baseball diamond, a great place to take in a game or play at the park.
 Within walking distance you can grab a bite to eat, grab a drink at the local bar, or take part in the Garage Sale in the park.